hyprland-community/hpr-scratcher/README.md

 And you'll be able to toggle pavucontrol with MOD + V.

+## Options

+### animation

+Type of animation to use

+- `null` / `""`
+- `"fromTop"`

+_TODO_:

+- `fromBottom`
+- `fromLeft`
+- `fromRight`

+### offset

+number of pixels for the animation.

+### class

+class of the created window

+### unfocus

+allow to hide the window when the focus is lost when set to "hide"

+# Changelog

+# 0.3.0 (WIP)

+- add animation (only "fromTop" now, but can be switched off)
+- pid used in most commands (more reliable)
+- FIX: stop pinning the windows
+- FIX: debug traces
+- FIX: close processes on exit (should be configurable ?)

+# 0.2.0

+- reload command
+- allow automatic hiding on focus

+# 0.1.0

+- first version, close to no options

 # TODO

+- Add some period of grace after a dropdown is shown, so the window can't be closed by unfocus in the fist X seconds
 - Better handling of fast repetitions
 - Allow different "poles" for scratchpads instead of always sliding from the top
 - Make the usage of an explicit offset not needed